-We can all agree that the best massage guns are some of the best massage tools one can use to batter away workout pain or to easy up stiff areas.
+The best massage guns are some of the amazing massage tools to batter away workout pain or ease up stiff areas.
 Thanks to the powerful motor and the variety of massage heads usually included with percussion massagers, day-to-day muscle maintenance has never been easier.

 The Hyperice Hypervolt Plus (as in hyper-ice, not hype-rice) is the quietest percussion massager I tried yet it is almost the fastest one too: the Hypervolt Plus' max setting is 3,200 percussions per minute.
 The Hypervolt is not only faster than the Elite but also a bit heavier, not much though, but enough to help you apply some pressure on the body.